-Beyond the capabilities described in the “Vehicle Life-Cycle Management” page on this site, TrustCentral’s technology offers additional tools and capabilities that are applicable for autonomous vehicles:
+Beyond the capabilities described in the “Vehicle Life-Cycle Management” page on this site, TrustCentral’s technology offers additional tools and capabilities that may be applicable for V2X, V2V and autonomous vehicles:

-- The Security Ecosystem includes a capability to support multiple identities for endpoints and/or groups that can be useful for V2V.
-For privacy concerns a Rear Sensor Group or Vehicle Group may utilize more than one identity depending on defined circumstances or in response to specified external endpoints, groups or queries.
+- The System includes a capability to support multiple identities for endpoints and/or groups that can be useful for V2V

-- Example: (a) an identity can be as minimal as generic make and model of vehicle; or (b) under defined conditions, an identity exposure may be extended to provide more detailed information such as, licensing info, VIN, registration info, insurance info, etc.
+- Example of a vehicle identity: (a) an identity exposure can be minimal (e.g., generic make and model of vehicle); or (b) under defined conditions, an identity exposure may be extended to provide more detailed information such as licensing info, VIN, registration info, insurance info, etc.

 - An authenticated police officer could be provided more detailed vehicle info than more typical queries might be entitled to

-- Flexible identities could be supported for emergency vehicles: when not operating under emergency, maintains non-emergency identity truck; responding in an emergency, identity becomes that of a responding emergency vehicle
+- Flexible identities could be supported for emergency vehicles: when not operating under emergency, a vehicle maintains a non-emergency identity; when responding in an emergency, its identity becomes that of a responding emergency vehicle

-- A robust system of scoring endpoint trustworthiness, reputation and other metrics (e.g., AV, infrastructure, etc.) trustworthiness, reputation and other metrics
+- The system supports a robust system of scoring endpoint trustworthiness, reputation and other metrics (e.g., of vehicles, AV’s, infrastructure, groups, etc.)

-- An ability to deliver trusted records providing trusted origin (with auditability) to a blockchain or other databases
+- The system supports an ability to deliver trusted device records providing trusted origin (with auditability) to a blockchain or other database

 ENCRYPTION, DIGITAL SIGNING, DIGITAL AUDIT TRAILS

-The solution supports public key cryptography capabilities: encryption between endpoints; digital signing; and digital audit trails.
+The solution supports public key cryptography capabilities: encryption between endpoints; digital signing; digital audit trails; etc.

-It is assumed that vehicles will be managed under an OEM’s PKI with an integrated Attribute Authority (AA).
-Such arrangements will result in multiple, siloes OEM PKI’s.
+It is assumed that vehicles will be managed under its OEM’s PKI with an integrated Attribute Authority (AA).
+Such arrangements will result in multiple, siloed OEM PKI’s.
 This will likely also be the case with the infrastructure of multiple governmental entities.
 Certification Authorities of the various PKI’s will be authenticated to extend trust one to another.
 Vehicles managed under one OEM’s PKI may be authenticated for trusted communication with vehicles and/or infrastructure and/or other devices managed by another PKI (e.g., that of another OEM, governmental entity, etc.).

 The integration and cross-certification of separate infrastructure sources using PKI’s administered by independent government, states, cities, and possibly private businesses may be implemented.